Squid Game subtitles 'change meaning' of Netflix show

 - Published

-Squid Game's "botched" subtitles have changed the show's meaning for English-speaking audiences, a TikTok user says.
+Squid Game's "botched" subtitles have changed the show's meaning for English-speaking viewers, some Korean-speaking fans say.

-The Korean-language drama, about an alternative world where people in debt compete in deadly games, has become one of the platform's most popular shows.
+The Korean-language drama is about an alternative world where people in debt compete in deadly games.

 But fluent Korean speaker Youngmi Mayer claims the closed-caption subtitles in English are "so bad" that the original meaning is often lost.